Nick Novak: College career

 Novak attended the University of Maryland.
 It was during a nationally televised game in 2001 against Georgia Tech that the then-redshirt freshman established himself, successfully completing a 46-yard field goal to send the game into overtime, and earning his nickname, "The Kick".
 In the second stanza, Novak connected on a 26-yard field goal that ultimately won the game for a resurgent Terrapin team.
 Novak would go on to establish himself as one of the more consistent and clutch kickers in the country; his leg keyed comeback victories against North Carolina State in 2002 and 2003.
 Accordingly, Novak was frequently an all-conference specialist and a mainstay on the Lou Groza watchlist.
 During the first game of his senior season, Novak became the ACC's all-time leading scorer, kicking a field goal and allowing him to surpass Scott Bentley's career total of 324 points.
 Novak ultimately ended his college career with 393 points, which was best in the league and fifth-best all-time amongst kickers in the NCAA at the time of his graduation.

 Novak was awarded the Jim Tatum Award by the ACC, given annually to the top senior student-athlete among the league's football players.
 He is one of only three Maryland players to receive that award since its inception in 1979.
 Maryland Coach Ralph Freidgen said, "I don't think there could have been a more deserving recipient for the Tatum Award than Nick Novak.
 Everything he does in his life is toward the goal of perfection.
 It has been a pleasure to see the effort that he has given both on the field and in the classroom and he is a tremendous example of the type of person and player we are looking for at the University of Maryland."

 While at Maryland, Novak was a two-time member of the All-ACC Academic Football team, a three-time member of the ACC Honor Roll and made Maryland's Dean's List on three occasions.
 He is a three-time CoSida Academic All-District selection and was named the 2004 LeFrak Scholar, an honor given to a Maryland football player, basketball player, and track athlete who "exhibits extraordinary athletic ability, leadership and athletic achievement."

 Novak was also a member of the Maryland Alpha chapter of Phi Delta Theta at The University of Maryland in College Park.
 In 2007, he was selected to be commemorated in a special edition poster recognizing the top 30 figures in Maryland football history entitled "A Winning Tradition", "honoring and paying tribute to the players and coaches who made a significant impact on the Maryland Football Program, both on and off the field over the past fifty plus years."

 Professional career

-Chicago Bears
+Chicago Bears (first stint)

 Novak signed with the Chicago Bears on April 29, 2005, as an undrafted free agent.
 He was waived on August 29.